Rock gardens are an amazing way to build texture and depth into your backyard. Find 32 awe inspiring rock garden ideas and designs to play with!

 If you have a small pond or creek in your yard placing rocks in it can direct the flow.
 They can change the shape of your water feature into a more organic and natural feeling body of water.
 This works even better if you let the rocks get overtaken by greenery.

 You can guide water through your garden with a lining of rocks.
 This can make your garden look like a wild river bed.
+This rock garden has a wonderful array of various ground cover, perennial, and ornamental grass plant species.

 If your rocks have flat surfaces they may be able to be used as stepping stones.
 This can make getting around your garden have less of an impact on flowers and other plants.
 Source: jacki-dee / Flickr